Osiris-Team/jlib/README.md

 # AutoPlug-Core
-Frequently used code accross all AutoPlug projects inside one jar.
+Frequently used code across all AutoPlug projects inside one jar.